Conditional GLMMs for reaction times in choice tasks: Model approach

 where $C_{k}$ represents a random effect acting as a random intercept for each individual; $h$ denotes the ``link function'', $\beta=(\beta_1,\ldots,\beta_n)^\top$ is a fixed-effect vector of unknown regression parameters, and $x_{ij}=(x_{ij1},\ldots,x_{ijn})^\top$ is a vector containing covariate values associated with $\beta$.
 In this context, we treat stimuli or fixed effects as categorical variables.
 The subscript $i$ encompasses all stimuli types and their levels.
 Consequently, the $x_{ij}$ vectors can be expressed as $x_{ij}=(\delta_{i1},\ldots, \delta_{in})^\top$ for all $j$.
 Here, $\delta_{ii'}$ is an indicator function: it is 1 if $i=i'$ and 0 otherwise.
 This structure ensures that the elements of each $x_{ij}$ vector always sum to 1.

 For the random effects, which influence the intercept in the linear predictor, we adopt a simplified approach by considering variations only at the individual level.
 This means each individual has a unique random intercept.
 While we acknowledge the potential for incorporating other random effects, such as those related to stimuli types, difficulty levels, and within-individual correlations [e.g., using $\{C_{ijk}\}_{ijk}$ as suggested by \shortciteA{baayen2010analyzing}], we opt for parsimony in this initial presentation.
+(However, as a robustness check, in addition to these individual-level random intercepts we also fit models with a \emph{participant-level random slope} for the stimulus score, i.e.\ a $(1+\text{stimulus}\mid\text{participant})$ structure that lets the stimulus effect vary across individuals; note that this is a participant-level random slope, not a random effect defined at the stimulus level.
+The two random-effect structures are compared in Table~\ref{tab:modelcmp} through AIC, BIC and the estimated random-effect variances).
 Therefore, we assume that the random effects, denoted as $\{C_{k}\}_{k=1,\ldots,m}$ are IID according to a random variable $C$ with a cumulative distribution function $G$.
-We further assume $G$ has a continuous PDF $g$.
+We further assume that $G$ has a continuous PDF $g$.
 This simplified random-effects structure allows us to focus on the core aspects of our approach.
-We leave the exploration of more complex random-effects structures for future work, as discussed in Section \ref{sec:discussion}.
+We leave the exploration of more complex random-effect structures for future work, as discussed in Section \ref{sec:discussion}.

 GLMMs inherently exhibit a relationship between the mean and variance.
 As described in \shortciteA{tsou2011determining}, this relationship can be expressed as: